Butternut Squash Dip

 One of the things I love about being on a restrictive diet (other then feeling sooo much better) is that it has forced me to go outside my cooking comfort zone.
 The Specific Carbohydrate Diet has forced me to become more creative with food and find ways of using new ingredients in old familiar ways.
 One of the vegetables that has most benefited from this is butternut squash, a vegetable which I used to eat just once a year for Christmas dinner.

-No longer being able to eat potatoes resulted in Butternut Squash Chips and my new favourite veggie also came to the rescue to replace banned chickpeas, the main ingredient in hummus, with this Butternut Squash Dip.
+No longer being able to eat potatoes resulted in Butternut Squash Chips and my new favourite veggie also came to the rescue to replace banned chickpeas, the main ingredient in hummus, with this Paleo Butternut Squash Dip.
 This dip is rich and creamy and has a caramelized flavour from the roasted garlic.
 It is incredibly easy to make and requires less then 10 minutes of prep time (plus 20 minutes of baking).
-There are no fillers in this dip, just a splash of oil and veggies making it a great option for healthy snacking.
+There are no fillers in this Paleo Butternut Squash Dip, just a splash of oil and veggies making it a great option for healthy snacking.
 Spread on crackers, as a dip with veggies or even eaten with prawns or chicken, it’s so addicting you will be making excuses to eat it with just about everything.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!